-Hungary: Spent fuel rods storage facility expansion1.
-July 2020. / SEE Energy News
+Hungary: Spent fuel rods storage facility expansion, SEE Energy News

 Expansion of temporary spent fuel rod storage proceeding as planned – RHK, the company in charge of managing radioactive waste in Hungary, said that the expansion of a temporary storage facility for spent fuel rods at nuclear power plant Paks, Hungaryʼs only commercial source of nuclear energy, is proceeding as scheduled.